ARCHIVED — Vol. 146, No. 22 — October 24, 2012

-Her Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 67 (see footnote a) of the Pest Control Products Act (see footnote b), makes the annexed Regulations Amending the Pest Control Products Regulations (Personal Use Import Exemption).
+His Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to subsection 38.01(8) (see footnote a) of the Canada Evidence Act (see footnote b), makes the annexed Order Amending the Schedule to the Canada Evidence Act.

 REGULATORY IMPACT ANALYSIS STATEMENT